wesayhowhigh/docs/docs/development/intro.md

 ### Deployment

-Currently, websites are deployed using [Semaphore CI v1](https://semaphoreci.com/wesayhowhigh/).
+Currently, websites are deployed using Github Actions, after migrating from Semaphore Classic.

 This is responsible for building the Docker Image for that specific version of the website, securely copying it to the Lightsail Server and running docker-compose up.